HoldenLab/micromorph/docs/usage/napari_plugin_example.md

 We will now go through each of these steps in more detail.

 ## Opening napari and the plugin
 Open napari whichever way you prefer.
-For example, from the terminal by typing: `napari`.
-Once napari is open, you can select the plugin from the `Plugins` menu, and select `Bacteria Morphology Toolkit`.
+For example, from the terminal after activating your python environment, by running the command: `napari`.
+Once napari is open, you can select the plugin from the `Plugins` menu, and select `napari-micromorph`.

-(Insert image of napari with plugin loaded - TBD when final layout is decided)
+You can also directly open a napari instance with the plugin already loaded by running the command: `napari-micromorph`.

 ## Loading an image
 You can load an image by clicking on the `File` menu, and selecting `Open File(s)`.
 This will open a file dialog